drivet/website/content/blog/miscellanea/learning-music.md

 ## Major Scales and Colour Wheels

-Read enough and you eventually discover that Do-Re-Mi is an example of something called a [major scale][7] - the [C major scale][2] to be precise.
-One line stands out from the major scale Wikipedia article:
+Read enough on the topic and you eventually discover that Do-Re-Mi is an example of something called a _major scale_ - the [C major scale][2] to be precise.
+One line stands out from the [major scale][7] Wikipedia article:

 > The simplest major scale to write is C major, the only major scale not
 > requiring sharps or flats